 Digitalization: the origins of the superhero pathologist

 Firstly it should be noted that AI is not the first wave of digitization to hit this field of medicine.
 Digital pathology has been around for quite a few years.
 It has allowed pathologists to at least stop hunching over a microscope as images are digitized and can be viewed on a computer.
-There are also no more issues transporting slides, these can be shared digitally, this is made especially easy with a cloud-based platform like Aiforia.
+There are also no more issues transporting slides; these can be shared digitally, and this is made especially easy with a cloud-based platform like Aiforia.

 The power of superhuman speed